aabs/edx-ai-week4-project/prarie-fire-algorithm.md

 around a cluster that might be useful as an indicator of whether merging the cluster in a certain direction was worthwhile

+Does the way the results are used change through the course of the game?

 # Prairie Fire Algorithm

 Objectives: